Fyko/schedule/README.md

 ## How it works
 A cronjob will fire every day at 6:30 am, where it will send the initial tweet for the day.
 At the scheduled time for each reminder, a reply will be added to the initial tweet.

+## Running
+It's suggested to run the bot in a Docker container.
+However, since Docker doesn't have a log system like pm2 does, I'll be using pm2 to run it until I integrate Sentury to handle errors and what not for me.

+## Handing Tweets
+This packages uses the [`twit`](https://npmjs.com/twit) library.
+Yes, it's very oudated but I'm working on making my own Twitter library built on axios.

+### Images
+Twitter is weird when it comes to images.
+To add an image to your tweet, you must first encode your image into base 64 then upload it to their media endpoint.
+For this project, I'm using the [`node-superfetch`](https://npmjs.com/node-superfetch) package to request image links then encode them to base 64.
+Only after will I send it up to twitter's media endpoint.
+It will then return a media ID that you ~~can~~ should reuse for our purpouses.

 ## Delays
 The initial tweet providing the schedule images is fired at 06:30 when the cronjob is ran.